BackIsBachus/ghost-material/README.md

 Discus comments have been added, the only parameter to change is located in `post.hbs`.
 You need to change `myblog` in the line `s.src = '//myblog.disqus.com/embed.js'` under the `{{!
 Comment }}` section by you blog shortname.

+## Menu instead of social profiles

+I replaced the social links for menu links to particular tags or pages, just change the icon (from [Material Design Icons](https://materialdesignicons.com/)), the menu name and the link at the top of `index.hbs`.
+Same goes for `partials/author.hbs`.

 # Ghost Material

 Material Design inspired theme for Ghost blogging platform.
 Visit my [blog](http://www.nauzethdez.com/) for a demo.